Search

 Is muddy sound the same as too much bass?

 No. Too much bass can contribute to muddy sound, but muddy usually describes a broader loss of separation and clarity.
-A mix can feel muddy because the vocal edges soften and instruments blend together, even when the main problem is not simply an oversized low end by itself.
+A mix can feel muddy because vocal edges soften and instruments blend together, even when the main problem is not simply an oversized low end.

 How is muddy different from boxy in karaoke?